Author Kyle Shigekuni / Category Kava / Originally Published: March 11th, 2019

 The six major Kavalactones are ordered by the numbers as follows (High Performance Liquid Chromatography analysis is usually used to find chemotype)

-Each of these kavalactones generates slightly different effects in the consumer, and the order they are in will give you an idea of the expected qualities and acute onset of each characteristic effect.
+Each of these kavalactones generates slightly different effects in the consumer, and the order they are in can give you an idea of the expected qualities and acute onset of each characteristic effect.

 Example.
-Kavalactone chemotypes in the 42xxx range are known to exhibit a high headiness and anxiety releasing properties due to the much sought after "Kavain" kavalactone (#4), and followed up with a nice GABA enhanced experience from the Dihydrokavain kavalactone (#2).
+Kavalactone chemotypes in the 42xxx range are known to exhibit a high headiness and anxiety releasing properties due to the much sought after "Kavain" kavalactone (#4), and followed up with a nice GABA-like calming enhanced experience from the Dihydrokavain kavalactone (#2).

-And vice versa kavalactone chemotypes in the 24xxx range have will have a GABA effect over the headiness.
-Ie, the user will feel a more acute body experience over the anxiety-releasing euphoric experience.
+And vice versa kavalactone chemotypes in the 24xxx range have will have a dihydrokavain effect over the headiness.
+Ie, the user may feel a more acute body experience over the experience of wellbeing.

 The order of a particular kavalactone in the chemotype compared to another, will define roughly that it is either superior or inferior in presence to its companion.
 Take for example, a 24xxx means "2" Dihydrokavain will be in a higher percentage than "4" Kavain.
 So you can expect it to be Dihydrokavain heavy.